VisionUnite: A Vision-Language Foundation Model for Ophthalmology Enhanced with Clinical Knowledge: Experiments

 \subsection{Consistent Interpretation of Visual and Language Features}

-In our final analytical phase, we scrutinize the coherent integration of visual and textual elements within large vision-language models, an endeavor aimed at assessing the alignment between the textual descriptions and the corresponding visual data.
+We explore the coherent integration of visual and textual elements within large vision-language models, an endeavor to assess the alignment between the textual descriptions and the corresponding visual data.
 Our investigation addresses the potential for 'illusory discrepancies' within the output of these sophisticated models.
 Specifically, we list the outputs of VisionUnite against those from other large vision-language models, with a keen focus on discerning any textual outputs that may depict features not present within the associated imagery.
-For instance, in cases where the diagnosis pertained to age-related macular degeneration, and the imagery exclusively showcases the presence of drusen, we should evaluate whether the textual narrative unjustifiably extended the diagnosis to encompass additional manifestations such as hemorrhaging and exudation.
+For instance, in cases where the diagnosis pertained to age-related macular degeneration, and the imagery exclusively showcases the presence of drusen, we should evaluate whether the textual narrative unjustifiably extended the diagnosis to encompass additional manifestations such as hemorrhaging and exudation as shown in Figure \ref{Fig6}.
 Such a detailed examination is pivotal for understanding and mitigating the tendency of these models to over-interpret or misalign textual descriptions with their visual counterparts, thereby ensuring a more accurate and reliable diagnostic output.
 Meanwhile, we also present a series of evaluation criteria for the responses of the models and junior ophthalmologists in this section.
-More cases from Junior Ophthalmologist and Large Vision-Language Models including VisionUnite, GPT-4V, and Gemini Pro can be seen in the extended data Figure \ref{ExtendedFig6}-\ref{ExtendedFig9} and the corresponding expert evaluation is in Figure \ref{ExtendedFig10}.